 - Develops and evaluates different methods for assessing physical activity in epidemiological studies.

-Behavioural Epidemiology – Esther van Sluijs
+Behavioural Epidemiology and Interventions in Young People – Esther van Sluijs

 - Assesses the effectiveness of different approaches to prevent these conditions and their complications.